craineboss/openribcage/README.md

 ## 🚀 Getting Started

-> **Note**: OpenRibcage is currently in active development.
+> **Note**: openribcage is currently in active development.
 We're in the foundation phase, building the core architecture and kagent reference implementation.

 ### Prerequisites
 - **Kubernetes cluster** (k3d recommended for development)